Build a Go Project

 repositories.

-To reduce access rights of the token, you can also create a separate user account with access to only the repositories you need for a particular project.
+To reduce the access rights of the token, you can also create a separate user account with access to only the repositories you need for a particular project.

 Copy the token and store it in a .netrc in your repository, with the following data: